Top of the page

 Surgery for a distal biceps tendon tear repairs a tendon that is torn near the elbow.
 The distal biceps tendon connects the biceps muscle to the elbow bone.

 Your arm may be in a splint or an elbow brace for 4 to 6 weeks.
 You may also be in a sling for a week or so.
 You may feel tired and have some pain for several days.
 Your arm may be swollen, but the swelling should go down a little each day.

 You will need rehabilitation (rehab).
 This will start after the splint or brace is removed.
 Rehab usually lasts for 2 months.
 It takes about 3 to 4 months for your biceps muscle to heal.

-You may be able to do easier daily activities in 2 to 3 weeks, as long as you do not use your injured arm.
+You may be able to do easier daily activities in 2 to 3 weeks, as long as you don't use your injured arm.
 Most people who work at a desk job can return to work in 1 to 2 weeks.
-If you lift, push, or pull at work, it may take 3 to 4 months or longer before you can return to work.
+If you lift, push, or pull at work, it may take 3 to 4 months or longer before you can go back to work.
 How long your recovery takes depends on your injury and how well your rehab goes.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.